All Posts

 Digital CX

 You have online banking, of course.
 It’s essential to your survival, but is it helping you as much as it could be?
-Leverage your customer insights to request improvements from your online banking provider (or IT team) to create a smoother online experience that serves the needs of all of your customers.
-It’s worth repeating ALL customers because there’s a persevering myth out there that older customers won’t use online banking.
-While it’s true that seniors underperform in use of online features, recent studies show that banks may be causing this themselves.
+Use your customer insights to request improvements from your online banking provider (or IT team) to create a smoother online experience that serves the needs of all of your customers.
+It’s worth repeating ALL customers, because there’s a persevering myth out there that older customers won’t use online banking.
+While it’s true that seniors underperform in use of digital features, the gap is closing.
+FDIC data from 2023 showed that internet banking adoption among adults 65 and older grew steadily over the prior decade, and mobile banking adoption in that group nearly doubled between 2017 and 2023.
+Banks that design digital experiences with only younger users in mind are leaving their most loyal customers behind.

-Online banking that is not built with less tech-savvy customers (including seniors) in mind will deter them from participating.
-This leaves you with one less touch point and service portal for some of your longest standing clients.
-When auditing customer input on your digital CX, consider all customers, including the ones who are not using online banking, and determine whether improved accessibility for the visually impaired, simpler navigation, online chat, fraud alerts and call center support might be approachable improvements to better serve your customers.
+When auditing customer input on your digital CX, consider all customers, including the ones who are not using online banking, and determine whether improved accessibility for the visually impaired, simpler navigation, online chat, fraud alerts, and call center support might be approachable improvements to better serve your customers.
 Regardless of what upgrades your customers need in digital CX, it is increasingly important to provide easy paths between digital and human experiences.
-While digital may continue to be a go-to for customers, integrating access to friendly, professional service staff when digital self-service is insufficient remains a must.
+While digital may continue to be a go-to for customers, keeping access to friendly, professional service staff when digital self-service falls short remains a must.

 Prospect experience